 2.8.
-OTHER MEANS FOR AUDITING
+OTHER TOOLS FOR AUDITING

-Red Hat Enterprise Linux 6 offers quite a few more tools with which to perform system auditing and analysis.
-Most of them can be used as a supplementary source of information in case you want to verify what you have discovered already or in case you need more in-depth information on certain parts.
+Red Hat Enterprise Linux7 offers a few more tools with which to perform system auditing and analysis.
+Most of them can be used as supplementary sources of information in case you want to verify what you have discovered already or in case you need more in-depth information on certain parts.
 Many of these tools are used for performance tuning as well.
 They include: